INDIANAPOLIS – After more than 17 years in the Summit City, the Fort Wayne off-track betting parlor could be moving to New Haven.

 The commission will have a hearing on the matter Tuesday.

-The Fort Wayne OTB – run by the Hoosier Park horse track in Anderson – has been operating at 1820 W. Washington Center Road since 1996.
+The Fort Wayne OTB – run by the Hoosier Park horse track in Anderson – has been operating at 1820 West Washington Center Road since 1996.

-Hoosier Park began the process of re-evaluating its three OTBs in the state because of significant losses in the handle, the amount of money being wagered on horse races in the facilities.
+Hoosier Park began the process of re-evaluating its three OTB’s in the state due to significant losses in the amount of money being wagered on horse races in the facilities.

 Fort Wayne handle dropped from $11.7 million in 2008 to $7.7 million in 2012.
 The operating loss at that facility in 2012 was $287,000, according to documents filed with the Indiana Horse Racing Commission